Learn the science behind:

 Aside from that, this book isn’t one you should buy for the recipes itself.
 You should buy it to learn and then perfect your own recipes using Kenji’s tips, tricks and ways of thinking.

-I must admit that I don’t use this book very often, but now that I leaved through it again, I definitely should, because I came across fascinating articles on frying french fries and pancakes again.
+I must admit that I don’t use the Food Lab (affiliate link) very often, but now that I leaved through it again, I definitely should, because I came across fascinating articles on frying french fries and pancakes again.

 One of the reasons for not using it as often as I should, is that I don’t find it that easy to look things up if I’m interested in something.
 The organization of knowledge via recipes is probably the reason for that.
 But, that’s me comparing the book to On Food and Cooking which has that more encyclopedia feel to it.